 Determining whether or not you’re a good candidate for laser eye surgery is the first step, and we’re here to help.
-We provide consultations for LASIK and PRK surgery and will help you determine which type is best suited for your lifestyle and overall health.
+We provide consultations for LASIK and PRK surgery and will fully assess you to determine which type is best suited for your overall health.

-We’ll also help you select an exceptional surgeon and be active partners in your laser eye surgery journey.
-We provide pre- and post-operative care to assist you in not only setting the expectations for your results, but answering any questions you have as you heal.
+We will also help you select a knowledgeable and experienced surgeon and continue to be an active partner in your laser eye surgery journey.
+We provide pre- and post-operative care to assist and guide you by setting clear expectations for your visual results, answer any questions you have and monitor your eyes while you heal.

-We will be active partners in your laser eye surgery journey.
-Book a consultation with us today.
+We are here to support your laser eye surgery journey, simply book a consultation with us today.

 Digital Eye Strain

 Nowadays, we’re spending almost 12 hours in front of screens every day.
-It’s hard to get away from iPads, televisions, smartphones, and computers, particularly these days.
+It is hard to get away from tablets, smartphones, computer screens and televisions in modern technology advanced world.